goodstudy255/STAND-code/README.md

 movielens dataset: https://grouplens.org/datasets/movielens/

-Due to data security protocols, the 'KuaiRand' dataset is accessible only upon submission of an email request.
-Consequently, we have omitted the preprocessed outcomes for 'KuaiRand'.
-You can find the preprocessed results for the ML-1M dataset at `./ml_1m`.

 Due to varying tag counts associated with each data entry in the 'KuaiRand' and ML-1M datasets, which reflect their unique data acquisition methods, we have crafted a dedicated model file for each.
 The model path is `./model`.

 ---